-The paper undergoes a process of transformation which involves mashing it to a pulp, filtering out contaminants and extracting the fibre, leaving us with our eco-label certified raw material.
+The paper undergoes a process of transformation which involves mashing it to a pulp, filtering out contaminants and extracting the fibre, leaving us with our 100% recycled raw material.

 The manufacturing process involves turning the reclaimed paper fibre into a new product.